jpilet/anemomind-doc/README.md

     "password":"clear text password"
   }
   ```
+  Note that Content-Type should be set to application/json.

   In case of success, status will be 200 and the response will be similar to:
   ```